talkable/talkable-docs/source/web_hooks.rst

    :alt: Campaign Type - Invite,
    :class: is-minimal

 1. Setup and test Talkable Webhooks by navigating to **Menu** then **Webhooks**
 2. Proceed to **Create New Webhook**
-3. Choose a Webhook from the dropdown and provide your endpoint URL.
+3. Choose a Webhook from the dropdown and provide your endpoint URL
 4. From here, Send Sample, Edit, Delete or Create New
 5. Take note of your Talkable security key.
 This key will be the same for all Talkable Webhooks on a given account.
 Talkable includes a key parameter in Webhooks which are unique to each account as a way to identify Talkable as an authorized server.
 Your Talkable Webhook security key can be found in the Webhook setup page after at least one Webhook is created.

 Talkable Webhooks will trigger automatically based on associated events defined by Webhook type.

 .. raw:: html

    <h2>Testing</h2>

-Testing webhooks can be accomplished with the help of RequestBin, an external service that tests your post-receive messages.
+Testing webhooks can be accomplished with the help of Webhook Tester, an external service that tests your post-receive messages.

-1. Visit `RequestBin`_ and click **Create a RequestBin**.
-2. Copy the URL you are given.
+1. Visit `Webhook Tester`_ and click **Copy** to copy the URL you are given.
-3. Open your site on Webooks setup page.
+2. Open your site on Webhooks setup page.
-4. Click **New**.
+3. Click **New**.
-5. Select webhook type.
+4. Select webhook type.
-6. Paste your RequestBin URL and save.
+5. Paste your Webhook Tester URL and save.
-7. Click **Deliver Sample** near the webhook you want to test.
+6. Click **Deliver Sample** near the webhook you want to test.
-8. After you finish the implementation on your site **change RequestBin URL to the live URL** on your site.
+7. After you finish the implementation on your site **change Webhook Tester URL to the live URL** on your site.
-9. Click **Deliver Sample** to test webhook with Live URL.
+8. Click **Deliver Sample** to test webhook with Live URL.

 .. raw:: html